8 Classical Dances of India: A Rich Cultural Heritage

 A Kathak recital is structured with specific sequences:

-• Amad: The opening sequence, introducing the rhythmic style.
+• Amad: The opening sequence, introduces the rhythmic style.

 • Thaat: A slow, graceful section setting the tone for the performance.